-Corporate Director Vancouver, British Columbia
+Professor and Corporate Director Vancouver, British Columbia

-Ms. Goodreau is the past President and Chief Executive Officer of LifeLabs.
+Ms. Goodreau is an Adjunct Professor at Sauder School of Business and Director of Strategy, Center for Healthcare Management, University of British Columbia.
+She is the past President and Chief Executive Officer of LifeLabs.
 Prior to joining LifeLabs in March 2009, she had been President and Chief Executive Officer of Vancouver Coastal Health Authority since 2002.
 She has held senior leadership roles in several Canadian and international pulp and paper and natural gas companies.

 Ms. Goodreau was awarded MBA and Hons.
-B.Comm. degrees from the University of Windsor and a B. Arts -English and Economics from the University of Western Ontario.
+B.Comm. degrees from the University of Windsor and a B.A.
+(English and Economics) from the University of Western Ontario.